charmoniumQ/sams-cookiecutter-pypackage/README.md

   - [rstcheck] checks your `README.rst`.
   - [twine] checks the resulting package.

-- `./script.py publish`: Publishes the code to PyPI.
+- `./script.py publish`: Publishes the code to PyPI and documentation to Github pages.
-  - [bump2version] bumps the version, writes a git tag, and pushes it to github.
+  - [bump2version] bumps the version, writes a git tag, and pushes it to Github (if everything succeeded).
   - [poetry] does the actual build and publish.
 Set `TWINE_USERNAME` and `TWINE_PASSWORD` to automate entering credentials.

-- `./script.py docs`: (under development)
+- `./script.py docs`: Check and render documentation.
-  - [proselint] checks grammar and spelling.
+  - [proselint] checks grammar and spelling in ReStructured Text files.
-  - ??? generates API docs.
+  - TODO: generate API docs.
 I am unhappy with sphinx and looking for replacements.
-  - Pushes documentation to Github pages branch.

 - Github workflow automation: Creates a basic automation workflow that runs `./script.py all-tests`.

+- A note on packages: Even if you don't intend to publish a package, you should probably think of your code as a package, because this gives you a single namespace to put everything and most dependency tools operate at the package-level.

 - `pyproject.toml` introduced in [PEP 518] is the replacement for `setup.py` and `setup.cfg`.
 It is
   a unified space for storing the configuration of arbitrary tools.

+- (Optional) [Poetry] for dependency management: Poetry is a tool for managing the lifecycle of Python packages.
+It replaces the verbose `setup.py` and `setup.cfg`.
+Should you want to publish your package, Poetry makes that easy, unlike [Pipenv].

 - (Optional) [Nix] for package management: If you need system-level dependencies (e.g. C libraries, Python versions), Nix can install these for you.
 If you already have a system that works, you can safely ignore `flake.nix`.

 - [Contributor Covenant] as the Code of Conduct.

-# TODO

-- Handle namespace packages better
-- Generate API documentation and push to Github pages.

 # Documentation